rkaippully/webgear/pages/show-me-the-code.md

 ```

 ## Middlewares
 Middlewares are handlers that wrap another handler.
-They usually modify or enhance the bahaviour of the inner
+They usually modify or enhance the behaviour of the inner
 handler.
 For example, the `#!hs queryParam` middleware ensures that the inner handler is invoked only when the request
 contains a query parameter named `limit`.